SamboyCoding/Cpp2IL/README.md

 It uses the following libraries, for which I am very thankful:

+(All are MIT licensed aside from XUnit which is Apache 2.0+MIT)

 - [iced](https://github.com/icedland/iced) disassembler for x86
+- [Capstone.NET](https://github.com/9ee1/Capstone.NET) for ARMv8 and ARMv7 disassembly.
 - [Pastel](https://github.com/silkfire/Pastel) for the console colours.
 - [CommandLineParser](https://github.com/commandlineparser/commandline) so I didn't need to write one myself.
 - [Mono.Cecil](https://github.com/jbevain/cecil/) to create and save the Dummy DLLs, and generate IL.
+- [HarmonyX](https://github.com/BepInEx/HarmonyX) to fix some of cecil's annoyingly vague error messages.
 - [xUnit](https://github.com/xunit/xunit) for the unit tests.

 It's (very loosely, at this point) based off of [Il2CppDumper](https://github.com/Perfare/Il2CppDumper), which I forked